shabbychef/pawodi/content/rascals/idiots.md

 want to say, 'hello'.
 So he has taken to yelling, "idiot! idiot over there!"

 This was terribly amusing for me when I took the child to the local bodega recently.
-He just pointed to some random customer and said, 'idiot!'
+He pointed to some random customer and said, 'idiot!'
-I just pretended to be deaf.
+I pretended to be deaf.